Release date: August 25, 2020

 - For release notes for earlier WPM versions, see Previous versions.

 - Support for Microsoft Windows Server 2012 R2 remains available so WPM 2.2.3 customers can upgrade to the latest version of WPM.
-SQL Server 2012 is also supported, as listed in the WPM 2020.2 System Requirements.
+SQL Server 2012 is also supported.

 To install WPM, review system requirements and use the SolarWinds Orion Installer, which you can download from the SolarWinds Customer Portal.
 See the Orion Platform Products Installation and Upgrade Guide to learn how to prepare your environment and use the Orion Installer.